msveshnikov/style-scanner/server/imageService.md

 - Retrieve images based on a search term from two image sources:
     - Unsplash (via their public API)
     - Google Images (by scraping HTML)
-- Replace graphic elements in a presentation object with fetched image URLs.
+- Replace graphic elements in a insight object with fetched image URLs.

-This module is designed to be part of a larger project that includes a UI for creating presentations (e.g., the `PresentationCreator.jsx` component in the `src` folder) and several other server-side modules.
+This module is designed to be part of a larger project that includes a UI for creating insights (e.g., the `InsightCreator.jsx` component in the `src` folder) and several other server-side modules.

 ---